cm-smith/cm-smith.github.io/_posts/2017-09-20-sports:-sports-analytics-intro.md

 Our goal: celebrate your love for sports with us, learning and applying technical skills, and start answering the difficult questions.

+Just trying to win fantasy football?
+Trying to go to attend [MIT Sloan Sports Analytics Conference](http://www.sloansportsconference.com/) with original research?
+Get involved with DSA.

-# How to Get Involved
+## How to Get Involved

 Look for our blitz on Campus Listserv!

-Meetings typically on Thursday at 8:00pm.
+Meetings are typically Thursday at 8:00pm.

-# Ongoing Projects
+## Ongoing Projects

+## Opportunities Outside of Campus

 # The List

+Entirely new to the field of sports analytics?
+Looking to get your feet wet with some popular resources?
+Check out our list of blogs, writers, and podcasts.

 ## Blogs